klmmmv/thesis/chap3.md

 The concrete FSM of the former example can be formalized as the tuple $M = (\{q_0, q_1, q_2\}, \{0, 1\}, \delta, \{q_1\})$.
 Where $\delta$ is the set of all the aforementioned transition functions.

-To define an ASM $M$ one has to

-- indicate its signature,
-- the set of declarations of functions and rules (with the function classification see +@fig:asmfunctions),
-- the set of initial states
-- and the unique main rules.

-As there is not much literature on ASMs, and the ASMbook is quite limited to mathematicians, the following definitions shall be listed to understand what each term means.
+As most of the literature about ASM is quite limited to mathematicians, the following definitions shall be listed to understand what each term means.
 They build the formal foundation and are essential for implementing an ASM as a software.
-Though the following concepts are not needed to understand an ASM in its graphical (see control state ASM) or pseudo code representation, they certainly do help the software developer and people who want to understand the foundation of the ASM method.
+Though the following concepts are not needed to understand an ASM in its graphical (see [control state ASM](#control-state-asms)) or pseudo code representation, they certainly do help the software developer and people who want to understand the foundation of the ASM method.

 The definitions are taken from [@boerger:2003]:

 Signatures